cs-equitable-grading-practices/playbook/_chapters/900-how-to-contribute/100-contributor-instructions.md

    at `_chapters/900-how-to-contribute/200-play-template.md`.
 3. Fill in the content!
 Place your play's **name** in the "title:" field at the top of the file in the metadata section.
 Also, add a "slug", or the human-readable URL-style page name for this play.
+This must be unique, since it will be used as a unique way to link to the play.
 We recommend just lower-casing the name, with spaces replaced by dashes and special characters removed.
 Then see the explanations below for what you should put in each section in the template.